 - Eco-friendly sunscreen: Pack a reef-safe sunscreen so that you can help safeguard the environment.

 - Microfibre towel: Unless you’re staying at a swanky beach resort that provides beach towels, bring a towel.
-I love the Dock & Bay ones because they dry super fast and come in dozens of colors.
+I love this Turkish beach towel because they dry super fast and come in dozens of colors.

 - Waterproof cellphone case & drybag: Since you’re going to spend lots of time near the water, don’t forget to pack a decent waterproof cellphone case and a dry bag to keep your belongings dry.